In This Article

 Curb Negative Body Language

 "Incivility and rudeness frequently occur during face-to-face communication because messages are delivered verbally as well as through tone of voice, body language, and facial expressions," Whitmore points out.
 "These non-verbal cues represent our internal perceptions, feelings, and motives, which may be misinterpreted by the receiver, based on his or her own experiences and perceptions."
 Meaning: Keep those crossed arms, heavy sighs, smirks, and pained grimaces in check.

 If you have any kind of issue with a coworker, address it ASAP so you don't reflexively roll your eyes every time she blurts out something that aggravates you.

-- Beware of miscommunication.
 “How you say something is just as important as what you say.
 Effective communication is not achieved until the message sent is clearly received,” explains Whitmore.
-Ask for clarification before things get lost in translation.
-Don't jump to conclusions or make accusations when something is miscommunicated.
+"So take a moment to echo back what you hear, especially if you don’t understand what is being said.
+Ask for clarification before the intended message gets lost in translation and you jump to conclusions," she adds.

 Reread Emails Before Sending